Our fish is mostly from WA Australia.

 Perfect for pan-frying, steaming or grilling with bold sauces and fresh herbs.

-Effie’s stocks whole Malaysian golden pomfret, fresh and ready for your next seafood dish.
+Effie’s stocks whole Malaysian golden pomfret almost always, fresh and ready for your next seafood dish.

 🌊 Sourced from Malaysian Waters